ebartz/ranger/tests/integration/README.md

 ---

-To execute a full CI test, run `make test` or `make ci` which will build Rancher (including any local changes) and run the test suite on it.
+To execute a full CI test, run `make test` or `make ci` which will build Ranger (including any local changes) and run the test suite on it.

 ## Install